 To be honest, you do not need to take that many safety precautions while using a card scraper.
 But it is important to know that a lot of friction occurs between the scraper and the surface which results in heating up the tool.
 It will be tough for you to hold the tool then.
 For this reason, put on hand gloves to save your hands.

 A card scraper is a quiet tool to operate and creates rolled-up shavings without dust.
 Therefore, no need to use eye protection, mask, or ear protection.

 How to Sharpen and Use a Card Scraper

 FAQs about Card Scraper

-> Ans.
 You can operate the scraper in two ways.
-The first one is the two-thumb method where you need to push the card scraper with your both thumbs from behind to control the curve and depth of scrape.
-The other one is the heel-of-the-hand method where you use the heel of one hand to flex the tool and the other hand to control the direction.
+The first one is the two-thumb method, where you need to push the card scraper with both your thumbs from behind to control the curve and depth of the scrape.
+The other one is the heel-of-the-hand method, where you use the heel of one hand to flex the tool and the other hand to control the direction.

-> Ans.
 A card scraper can be used for a broad range of woodworking tasks.
-You can flatten ridges; smoothen edges to the plane, lacquers, and varnishes; removing burls and tool marks, leveling inlays, etc. This tool works great particularly gnarly grain, figured grain, and blemishes on wood surfaces.
+You can flatten ridges; smoothen edges to the plane, lacquers, and varnishes; remove burls and tool marks, level inlays, etc. This tool works great with gnarly grain, figured grain, and blemishes on wood surfaces.

-> My Two Cents at the End
+My Two Cents at the End